Fresh Strawberry Tart

 - Pinch of salt

-- 2 tablespoons softly whipped cream (use full fat whipping cream)
+- 2 tablespoons whipping cream (use full fat whipping cream), whipped softly until peaks form

 - A vanilla pod, split leghnthwise seeds removed (optional)